rob-nickel/MarchMadnessClosestWins/README.md

 ### Results
 If the closest team to the venue won every game, we would have a final four consisting of
-- UConn out of the East Region
+- UConn from the East Region
-- Houston out of the South Region
+- Houston from the South Region
-- Akron out of the Midwest Region
+- Akron from the Midwest Region
-- Saint Mary's out of the West Region
+- Saint Mary's from the West Region

 And the campion would be the Saint Mary's Gaels!